coala/projects/data/faq/writing_a_great_proposal.md

 For writing your proposal we recommend using [Google Docs](https://www.google.com/docs/about/) as this will be supported by the Google submission system.

-If needed, you can get further information about GSoC at <http://write.flossmanuals.net/gsocstudentguide/what-is-google-summer-of-code/>.
+If needed, you can get further information about GSoC [here](http://write.flossmanuals.net/gsocstudentguide/what-is-google-summer-of-code).